-The consolidated financial statements include the accounts of the Corporation and its wholly owned subsidiary, D-BOX USA INC., which uses the same accounting policies and fiscal year-end as the Corporation.
+The consolidated financial statements include the accounts of the Corporation and its wholly-owned subsidiaries, D-BOX USA INC. and D-BOX Entertainment Technology (Shanghai) Co.
+Ltd., which uses the same accounting policies and fiscal year-end as the Corporation.
 All intercompany balances and transactions have been eliminated on consolidation.